boldflight/BibleConverter/test_EPUB/output/matt.md

 [2] telling them, “Go to the village ahead of you.
 Right away you will find a donkey tied there, and a colt with her.
 Untie them and bring them to me.
 [3] If anyone says anything to you, you are to say, ‘The Lord needs them,’ and he will send them at once.”
 [4] This took place to fulfill what was spoken by the prophet:
+[5] “Tell the people of Zion,
+‘Look, your king is coming to you, unassuming and seated on a donkey, and on a colt, the foal of a donkey.’”
 [6] So the disciples went and did as Jesus had instructed them.
 [7] They brought the donkey and the colt and placed their cloaks on them, and he sat on them.
 [8] A very large crowd spread their cloaks on the road.
 Others cut branches from the trees and spread them on the road.